-The pro forma as adjusted information discussed above is illustrative only.
-Our additional paid-in capital, total shareholders' deficit and total mezzanine equity and shareholders' deficit following the completion of this offering are subject to adjustment based on the actual initial public offering price and other terms of this offering determined at pricing.
-A US\$1.00 increase (decrease) in the assumed initial public offering price of US\$ per share, which is the midpoint of the estimated range of the initial public offering price shown on the front cover of this prospectus, would increase (decrease) each of additional paid-in capital, total shareholders' deficit/equity, total equity and total capitalization by US\$ million.
-(2)
+Note: The pro forma as adjusted information discussed above is illustrative only.
+Our additional paid-in capital, total shareholders' equity and total mezzanine equity and shareholders' equity following the completion of this offering are subject to adjustment based on the actual initial public offering price and other terms of this offering determined at pricing.